cs0320-s24/mock-jwu191-ejones38/README.md

 view different files: tests that only the currently loaded file is able to be viewed on screen search with improper args/no file loaded: makes sure the proper response is returned if search has improper args/ no file loaded search by index/index out of bounds: tests that searching by index returns the correct data.
-Also tests that indices outside the bounds of the dataset return the proper error response search by column/(column doesn't exist/no headers): tests that searching by column name returns the proper response.
+Also tests that indices outside the bounds of the dataset return the proper error response test search data with one column: tests that searching through a csv with one column works properly. search by column/(column doesn't exist/no headers): tests that searching by column name returns the proper response.
 Tests that the correct response is return when the column header does not exist.
 Also tests that the correct message is returned when a user tries to search by headers for a file that was stated to not have headers.

 \*majority of tests functions test with both brief and verbose output.
 All commands called on multiple datasets